larcki/validly/README.md

 There are two different ways of using Validly.

-1. Notification pattern mode: evaluates all the validation rules and gathers the failures into a notification object.
+1. Notification pattern mode: evaluates all the validation rules and gathers the failures into a List or Notification object.
 2. Fail-fast mode: throws an exception when the first validation failure happens.